schramm-famm/heimdall/README.md

 This files contains the definitions of the `User` and `TokenClaims` structs.

 ### Developer Process
+The RSA private and public keys are generated whenever the app is built and is put into the `tmp/` folder.
+The path of the keys must be set as the `PRIVATE_KEY` environment variable which relative to where the command is being run.
+For example in the `Makefile` before the command `./tmp/app`, the `PRIVATE_KEY` variable is exported as `tmp/id_rsa`.

 When implementing features, tests should be made in parallel with the implementation process.
 Each new feature must have corresponding tests to validate the new functionality.